Masters of Doom

 Masters of Doom: How Two Guys Created an Empire and Transformed Pop Culture is a 2003 book by David Kushner about video game company id Software and its influence on popular culture, focusing on co-founders John Carmack and John Romero.
+The book details the company's early years, the success of their franchises such as Doom, and the professional relationship between Carmack and Romero.
+The book also covers Romero's firing, and the founding and eventual collapse of his game studio Ion Storm.

-Upon release, Masters of Doom received positive reviews from critics and has been placed on numerous "best of" lists for video game books.
-The book would later influence Palmer Luckey to establish the technology company Oculus VR, and Alexis Ohanian and Steve Huffman to found reddit.
-In 2019, it was announced that the USA Network had greenlit a pilot episode of a potential series based on the book.
+Upon release, Masters of Doom received positive reviews from critics.
+The book would later influence Palmer Luckey to establish the technology company Oculus VR, and Alexis Ohanian and Steve Huffman to found Reddit.
+There have been two attempts to adapt the book: a television movie on Showtime, and a pilot episode greenlit by USA Network in 2019 for a potential series.

 Background

 David Kushner was a contributor for news outlets such as The New York Times, Rolling Stone, and Wired.
-Because this is his first book, he spent five years on research.
-He moved to Dallas, Texas to conduct the interviews with the subjects, interviewing them late into the night.
+A fan of video games, Kushner saw an opportunity to write a book about the games industry, choosing to focus on John Carmack and John Romero as he considered their careers as "a great story waiting to be told".
+As the book was his first, he spent five years on research.
+He moved to Dallas, Texas to conduct interviews with the subjects, sometimes continuing the interviews late into the night.
+Basing his writing technique on Tom Wolfe's 1979 book The Right Stuff, Kushner wrote every line of dialogue and internal monologue based on the interviews the he had conducted with the subjects.